Elmbridge major transport schemes

 Progress so far and next steps

 The delivery of the project is currently scheduled up until March 2021.
-Phase 1 (see information lower down on this page) is majority completed and Phase 2 is now underway.
+Phase 1 (see information lower down on this page) is majority completed and Phase 2 is now underway and well advanced.

 Phase 2 – in progress